A glossary of selected teletext terms. A more comprehensive list can be found in the Dictionary of Computing (5th Edition, 2004),

-1. A new feature introduced prior to 1987 that added colour-coded ‘links’ to the bottom of a page, operated by red, cyan, yellow and green buttons on the remote.
+1. A new feature introduced at the start of 1987 that added colour-coded ‘links’ to the bottom of a page, operated by red, cyan, yellow and green buttons on the remote.
 This facilitated, amongst other things, the popular multiple choice quiz known as Bamboozle.

 ARD Text’s version of Fastext is known as TOP-Text.

-2. The name of a service operated by Sky in the mid-90s.
+2. The name of a teletext service operated by Sky in the mid-90s.

-Also known as blink, a control code that sets graphics or text to flash, or appear and disappear at a roughly 1-second interval (Level 2 implementations allow for longer blink intervals).
+Also known as blink, a control code that sets graphics or text to flash, appearing and disappearing at a roughly 1-second interval (Level 2 implementations allow for longer blink intervals).
 Often used to highlight important parts of a page, for example a phone number in an advertisement.